Campus Sexual Misconduct Prevention Program (Title IX)

 How does TWU address violations of Title IX?

 Texas Woman’s University is committed to responding to all allegations of sex and gender-based discrimination.
-The full text of TWU’s Title IX policy and accompanying regulation and procedures may be found here:
+The full text of TWU’s Sexual Misconduct policy and accompanying Regulation and Procedures may be found here:

 When should I make a report?